Did TRUE Linkswear Make the Perfect Walking Shoe?

 Who Tried It:

 Connor.
 Director of Soft Goods Testing and resident sneakerhead.
 I’m running out of space for golf shoes.
 With a baby on the way, my wife has asked that I “cool it” a little bit.
-Sorry, dear, I’ve never tried a pair of True Linkswear shoes so I had to take one for the team and move some of your clothes to make room for the Lux Hybrid.
+Sorry, dear, I’ve never tried a pair of True Linkswear footwear so I had to take one for the team and move some of your clothes to make room for the Lux Hybrid.

 The Tech Specs